-Site: the entire area to which this Design Code applies.
+Site: the entire area to which these Zoning Regulations applies.

 Special District (SD): an area that inherently cannot or should not conform to one or more of the normative Transect Zones due to its auto-oriented design and uses, but is nonetheless incorporated into the Neighborhood.